 IU African Studies Collections archival materials on paper are held at the off-site Auxiliary Library Facility and not at Wells Library.
 Materials therefore, need to be requested by the librarian, in order to be delivered to the IU Archives Reading Room for consultation by researchers.
 Researchers wishing to use materials are asked to plan their requests very carefully, in consultation with relevant finding aids (linked at left under Archival Collections), and the librarian, and to make their requests in a timely manner.

-Researchers need to request materials at least 48 hours ahead of time.
-Requests may be made by emailing the Librarian for African Studies at mdjenno@indiana.edu.
+Researchers must inform the Librarian for African Studies one week prior to their arrival of the archival materials they would like to see from off-site storage.
+Requests may be made by emailing the librarian at African Studies Collection.
 When you email, please include the collection number and the box(es) you would like to see.
 For example: IULC022, Boxes 43, 47, and 52.

 PHOTOGRAPHY, SCANNING, PHOTOCOPYING

-Researchers are welcome to use cameras to take photographs of archival material.
+While we do not provide scanning/photocopying services to users, researchers are welcome to use their own equipment to take photographs of archival material.
 Scanning of paper material may be done on a very limited basis, pending favorable material condition.
-Scanning will be done by African Studies Collection staff but sufficient notice is required.
 Researchers are asked to plan enough time to consult material on-site.